Baraa373/Hackbio-cancer-internship/stage4/Report/Stage 4 Report .md

 The heatmap displays cluster means of gene expression data from TCGA samples.
 It groups genes and samples based on expression levels, using color intensity to indicate higher or lower expression.
 This clustering helps visualize relationships and patterns in gene expression across different samples.

 ![Heatmap](https://github.com/user-attachments/assets/85c56d19-4710-46dc-b812-1e98ea145fa3)

+Figure 3: Heatmap of cluster means

+The heatmap displays cluster means of gene expression data from TCGA samples.
+It groups genes and samples based on expression levels, using color intensity to indicate higher or lower expression.
+This clustering helps visualize relationships and patterns in gene expression across different samples.
 Clustering revealed gene groups with a similar expression.
 This suggests they work together and may indicate important markers for IDH status and tumor behavior.

-Figure 3: Heatmap of cluster means